Student Planning and Design Competition

 Team Reimagine — University of Georgia

-Team Reimagine pursues to help regenerate a city that has struggled with many challenges regarding civic engagement, socioeconomic mixing/racial injustice, connectivity between communities, and environmental sustainability.
-The purpose of honing deep on site context and analysis was to find the true character of the spaces and the people of Macon.
-Our proposed ideas and designs strove to not only tackle the existing challenges but to also help create a healthy and safe environment for all residents in the community through public access, parks and recreation, and revitalizing the downtown.
+Team Reimagine aims to help regenerate a city that has struggled with many challenges regarding civic engagement, socioeconomic mixing/racial injustice, connectivity between communities, and environmental sustainability.
+The purpose of honing in on the site context and analysis was to find the true character of the spaces and the people of Macon.
+Our proposed ideas and designs strove to not only tackle the existing challenges but also help create a healthy and safe environment for all residents in the community through public access, parks and recreation, and revitalizing the downtown.

 Team Members: Adolfo Martinez, Karlie Roper, Margaret Apperson, Duncan Watts, Jeremy Smith, Anneka Pace